openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/rostralMigratoryStream
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Rostral migratory stream' is a regional part of brain.
-It is part of the telencephalon.
+   :definition: Is a regional part of brain.
+Is part of the telencephalon. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0008881) ('is_a' and 'relationship')]
    :description: Unique telencephalic subventricular zones that extend from the lateral ventricles into the olfactory bulbs.
-Newly produced GABAergic interneurons migrate along the RMS and settle in the bulb.
+Newly produced GABAergic interneurons migrate along the RMS and settle in the bulb. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0008881)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0110216
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0008881#rostral-migratory-stream-1
    :name: rostral migratory stream